hortonworks/registry/common-auth/SECURITY.md

      token.validity: 36000
 ```

-The servlet filter uses the principal `HTTP/{hostname}` (here hostname should be the host where the web-service runs) to login.
+The servlet filter uses the principal `HTTP/{hostname}` to login(hostname must be the host where the web-service runs) .
 Make sure that principal is
 created as part of Kerberos setup

-Once configured, you must do `kinit` on client side using the principal of the user before accessing the web-service via the browser or some other client.
+Once configured, the user must do `kinit` on client side using the principal declared before accessing the web-service via the browser or some other client.
 This principal also needs to be created first during Kerberos setup

-Here's an example of accessing web-service after the setup above:
+Here's an example on how to access the web-service after the setup above:
 ```bash
 curl  -i --negotiate -u:anyUser  -b ~/cookiejar.txt -c ~/cookiejar.txt  http://<web-service-host>:<port>/api/v1/
 ```